 Saint Suitbert – Another apostle who traveled together with Willibrord and Adalbert to Frisia, was Suitbert.
 Again an Anglo-Saxon monk, and who had studied at the monastery of Rath Melsigi too.
 Besides Frisia, he also did a lot of work evangelizing the Saxons in among others Westphalia, Germany.
 He ended his career at a small Island in the River Rhine near the town of Dusseldorf, where he had built a monastery.
 After his death he was declared a saint as well.

 Willibrord did what apostles do.
 He preached the gospel and founded churches.
 The churches preferable were built on top of places of pagan cult.
 An example frantically copied by the Spanish conquistadores in Latin America centuries later.
 Wooden churches were erected in for example the settlements Heiloo, Noordwijk, Oegstgeest, Petten, Velsen and Voorhout.
 In addition, chapels were sprinkled around lavishly.
 Willibrord, as said an Anglo-Saxon missionary, was educated in the Irish tradition.
 He made the Abbey of Echternach the centre of the ecclesiastical province of Frisia.
 Trajectum or Trecht, modern city of Utrecht, was merely a monastic missionary centre within this province.
-Only with the victory of Pippin II over king Radbod in the year 695, Willibrord was immediately established by Pippin in Utrecht (Wood 2021).
-However, soon the Frisians took over the control of the central river lands, and the Franks had to wait untill Radbod’s (natural) death in 719.
+Only with the victory of the Franks over the Frisian king Radbod in the year 695, Willibrord was immediately established by mayor domo Pepin of Herstal at Utrecht (Wood 2021).
+However, soon the Frisians re-took control of the central river lands, and the Franks had to wait untill Radbod’s natural death in 719.
 Willibrord, by the way, considered Radbod (and the Danes) to be obduratam moribus et idolatriae deditam et nullam melioris vitae spem habentem ‘utterly stubborn in their practices, commited to idiolatry, and having no hope of a better life’ (Hines 2021).

 Around 740 Adalbert died, and he was buried at the settlement of Hecmunda (i.e. Egmond).
-Soon, the site where Adalbert was buried started to attract pilgrims after miracles started to occur.
+Soon, the site where Adalbert was buried started to attract pilgrims.
+This after miracles started to occur.
 Always a potential lucrative phenomenon, and thus a wooden church was built over his grave.
-From the rule peregrinatio dei Adalbert followed after his death after all the monastic rules of stabilitas loci ‘steadfastness on site’ and of claustrum ‘seclusion’.
+From the rule peregrinatio dei Adalbert followed after his death the monastic rules of stabilitas loci ‘steadfastness on site’ and of claustrum ‘seclusion’ after all.
 Not only the few converted Frisians worshiped here.
 Interestingly, heathen Frisians made offerings at this site as well.
-That, however, did not prevent the also heathen Vikings from sacking the church several times around 800.
+This, however, did not prevent the also heathen Vikings from sacking the church several times around 800.
 Apparently, the church had hoarded some wealth with all these pilgrims to be of interest to these greedy sea bandits.
 And the Vikings were living so closely to Frisia they almost could smell the gold and silver.
-Thanks to a certain priest named Amalath, and he must have been a phlegmatic personality considering the pagan offerings that took place at his church, the church was rebuilt.
+Thanks to a certain priest named Amalath, and he must have been a phlegmatic personality considering the pagan offerings which took place at his church, the church was rebuilt.
 When he was rebuilding the church, it turned out that one of the beams was too short.
 But, no despair.
 After a long prayer, the beam was long enough the next morning.
 All this according to the Vita Sancti Adalberti.

 Peregrinatio dei became fashionable under Irish monks around the year 700.
 Adalbert was only one of many, and region Kennemerland only one of the areas whereto these monks traveled.
 In the Liber de mensura orbis terrae of 825, written by the Irish monk Dicuil, this phenomenon is described.
-Fearless Irish monks crossed open seas in traditional (fragile) Irish currach boats made of leather-skin, and settled on islands as hermits.
-Hence, Irish monks were the real explorers of the North Atlantic, before the Vikings and especially their descendants claimed this title.
+Fearless Irish monks crossed open seas in traditional (fragile) Irish currach boats made of leather-skin, and settled on islands and remote lands as hermits.
+Hence, Irish monks were the real explorers of the North Atlantic, before the Vikings, and especially their modern descendants, claimed this title.
 They had settled at Faroe, Iceland, Orkney and Shetland before the arrival of the Norseman.
 The Vikings, when they arrived at these remote lands, called them papar ‘fathers’.

 The Voyage of Saint Brendan

-Along the Frisia Coast Trail, on the Wadden Sea island of Terschelling, stands an old lighthouse named after this saint, namely the Brandaris.
+Along the Frisia Coast Trail, on the Wadden Sea island of Terschelling, stands an old lighthouse named after Saint Brendan, namely the Brandaris.
 The lighthouse was orinally built in 1323, but after it was detroyed during a storm, rebuilt in 1594.
-With that still the oldest lighthouse of the Netherlands.
+With that, still the oldest lighthouse of the Netherlands.

 Egmond can be translated as ‘Eg mouth’.
 The River Eg (egg/hegge) or IJ (ei), might have been a branch of the estuary of the River Oer IJ, which initially was connected to the North Sea.
 The fact Egmond was still connected to sea in the ninth century, explains too why Godfrid the Sea-King supposedly built his stronghold here too (see further below).

-Sorry we brought up the Vikings, as the web and charity-shops are flooded with articles and books about them.
-However, they do form an essential part of this history.
-Viking-rule in West Frisia started in the year 841 when the aforementioned warlord Rorik of Dorestad became a vassal of king Lothair I of Francia, and West Frisia was given in fief to him.
+Sorry we brought up the Vikings, as the web and charity-shops are flooded with articles and books about these sea bandits.
+However, they do form an essential part of the history of the Abbey of Egmond and the rise of Holland.
+Viking-rule in West Frisia started in the year 841 when the aforementioned warlord Rorik of Dorestad became a vassal of king Lothair I of Francia, and the prefecture West Frisia was given in fief to him.
 West Frisia then encompassed the area west of the (former) River Vlie, stretching from the River Meuse in the south all the way north to the island Texel.
 But also much of the central river lands of the Netherlands, including the River Stichtse Vecht area.
 Of course, the jewel of the Rhine, emporium Dorestat, present-day town of Wijk bij Duurstede, then the biggest trading town of northwestern Europe, belonged to Rorik’s jurisdiction as well.
 Read our post Batwing Doors of Northwest Europe to find more information about Dorestat.
 All these territories together almost coincided with today’s combined provinces Noord Holland and Zuid Holland and part of Utrecht.
 Some argue therefore that during the Viking Rule in the ninth century, the foundation for Holland was laid already.
-The estuaries of the rivers Scheldt and Meuse, what is today province Zeeland, also belonged to Frisia but were since 837 de facto being ruled by different Danish warlords, with their power base at the Walcheren Island.
+The estuaries of the rivers Scheldt and Meuse, what is today province Zeeland and the coast of Flanders, also belonged to Frisia, but were since 837 de facto being ruled by different Danish warlords with their power base at the Walcheren Island.
 Read more about this history in our post Island the Walcheren: Once Soddom and Gomorrah of the North Sea.

 Most probably Rorik had his seat at Dorestat, although it is also possible that from around 860 he used the area of Egmond as his seat (too).
 Albeit Rorik’s liaisons with the Franks remained particularly troublesome, he nevertheless more or less continuously ruled over West Frisia until ca. 880, the year around which Rorik must have died.